 Donovan Senior High School

-- Donovan Senior High School's student population of 100 students has stayed relatively flat over five school years.
+- Donovan Senior High School's student population of 94 students has declined by 6% over five school years.

 |Grades Offered||Grades 9-12|